Laparoscopy

 View Patient Education

 Diagnostic laparoscopy is a surgical procedure used to evaluate intra-abdominal or pelvic pathology (eg, tumor, endometriosis) in patients with acute or chronic abdominal pain and operability in patients with cancer.
-It also is used for lymphoma staging and liver biopsy.
+It also is used for staging of lymphoma and other cancers.

 Absolute contraindications to laparoscopy include